 A few password managers are usually recommended by security specialists, including Bitwarden, KeePassXC, and 1Password.
 I wrote a guide on Bitwarden for beginners, as well as KeePassXC for beginners.
 For now I am focusing on 1Password, perhaps the most user-friendly password manager recommended by specialists.

 1Password enables you to sync your passwords across all of your devices using the same password vault.
 It also has browser extensions that allow you to automatically fill out passwords in your browser.
 It’s easy to use.
-1Password is relatively cheap — $2.99 each month.
-Alternatively you can pay one time and buy a license for $65 with Mac or Windows.
+1Password is relatively inexpensive — $2.99 each month.
 (If you’re interested in a cheaper alternative, consider Bitwarden.
 Check out my Bitwarden guide.)

 Go to 1Password.com and hit the “Try 1Password free” button in the top right corner of the page.
 On the signup page, type in your email.
 You should receive an email from 1Password (firstname.lastname@example.org) with a link.
 Click the link to confirm that you own the email address and fill out the form.

 During the signup process, you will see a screen that says “Meet your secret Account Key.”
 Write down or store the account key somewhere safe.
 If you lose it, your account cannot be easily recovered, so be sure it’s somewhere you can find it.

 Next you’ll create the master password that unlocks your password database.
 This is the only password that you need to remember.
 It needs to be a *really* good one, so it’s much more difficult to guess.